 Here’s the kicker.
 Even though David was victorious against the Philistine Goliath in chapter 17, the Israelites were not FREE from the Philistines.
 They had been victorious in battle, but had not obtained freedom.
 In fact in Chapter 31, the Philistines return and defeat Israel – to the extent that the Israelite king, Saul took his own life.
 In this instance they were neither victorious nor free, they were defeated.
 If talking about victory is talking about successful warfare – to talk about freedom is to talk bout successful peace.

-If victory requires us to engage in face to face in combat.
-Freedom has to do with the ever increasing distance between you and the enemy.
+If victory requires us to engage in face to face in combat, freedom has to do with the ever increasing distance between you and the enemy.
 Freedom is what happens in the absence of warfare.
 The goal in warfare and victory-making is to kill the enemy and not die.
 The goal in freedom is to LIVE-WELL.
 The word most closely associated with freedom is EMANCIPATION, which is to indicate that one is able to make decisions based on one’s on free-will.
 It is possible to have victory without ever fully experiencing freedom, but living FREE means that you are also walking in victory.
 Do not settle for merely ‘taking over the castle’ when you were meant to have dominion over the entire country!

 When the scriptures proclaim that that we have been set free from sin and made slaves of righteousness (Rom 6:18) and that “it is for freedom that Christ has set us free.
 Stand firm, and do not let yourselves been entangled again in bondage to the yoke of sin.”
-(Gal 5:1) These scriptures are all pointing to the two that ensures our FREEDOM and that is JESUS CHRIST.
+(Gal 5:1) These scriptures are all pointing to the truth that ensures our FREEDOM and that is JESUS CHRIST.
 We might have achieved victory by using our filters and going to sleep early and getting out the bed in haste in the morning and reading our bibles.
 But for us the only way to be free from sin is to be enslaved to CHRIST.
 There is no other way around it.